Govind9/Presentations/Major-Project/OpenSCAD.md

 #### Customiser present name with a dot

-There was issue with the customiser present name containing a dot.
+There was an issue with the customiser present name containing a dot.
 Basically the dot is being treated as a membership operator that fools the boost library into considering the portion of the name after the dot as a child of the portion of the name before the the dot.
 This misconception is kept and the JSON object tree is created accordingly.

 ---